Dealing with Kitten Diarrhea: Causes, Symptoms, Treatment, and Prevention

 Bring your kitten to your veterinarian if their diarrhea continues for more than a day, or if you observe any of the above-mentioned symptoms.

-If your kitten is dehydrated, the veterinarian may give them supplemental fluids via an intravenous or subcutaneous route.
+If your kitten is dehydrated, the veterinarian may give them supplemental fluids via an intravenous (into a vein) or subcutaneous (under the skin) route.

 The treatment your kitten receives will depend on the suspected underlying cause of the diarrhea.
 For example: